You want to know how to start shooting in manual mode, right? Take five minutes and these 3 easy steps and you will master your DSLR.

 To sum up

-Remember that all three impact on the overall EXPOSURE.
+Remember that all camera settings, all three of them, will impact on the overall EXPOSURE.

 You could also use Exposure compensation on your camera but we’re gonna talk about that in depth in another post!